Lipen/formal-methods-course/lecture1.typ

   A set is decidable iff both it and its complement are semi-decidable.
 ]

+#proof[
-_Proof._ Alternate between running the procedure for the set and the procedure for its completement.
+  Alternate between running the procedure for the set and the procedure for its completement.
   One of them will eventually produce "yes".
+]

 #pagebreak()